mui/mui-x/docs/data/date-pickers/base-concepts/base-concepts.md

 ## Overriding slots and slot props

-Date and Time Pickers are complex components built using many subcomponents, known as **slots**.
-Slots are commonly filled by React components and you can easily override them using the `slots` prop.
-You can also pass additional props to the available `slots`, using the `slotProps` prop.
-You can explore a more in-depth walkthrough of the mental model of **slots** on [this page](/base-ui/guides/overriding-component-structure/).
+Date and Time Pickers are complex components built using many subcomponents known as **slots**.
+Slots are commonly filled by React components that you can override using the `slots` prop.
+You can also pass additional props to the available slots using the `slotProps` prop.
+Learn more about the mental model of slots in the Base UI documentation: [Overriding component structure](/base-ui/guides/overriding-component-structure/).

-You can find the list of available `slots` for each component in its respective [API reference](/x/api/date-pickers/date-picker/#slots) doc.
+You can find the list of available slots for each component in its respective [API reference](/x/api/date-pickers/date-picker/#slots) doc.

-Some parts of the pickers' UI are built on several nested slots.
+Some parts of the Pickers' UI are built on several nested slots.
 For instance, the adornment of the `TextField` on `DatePicker` contains three slots (`inputAdornment`, `openPickerButton`, and `openPickerIcon`) that you can use depending on what you are trying to customize.

 {{"demo": "CustomSlots.js"}}

 :::info
-Visit the [dedicated documentation page](/x/react-date-pickers/custom-components/) for more information about overriding `slots`.
+Learn more about overriding slots in the [Custom components doc](/x/react-date-pickers/custom-components/).
 :::